fbpx Skip to main content

 School Crest

 A dove which symbolically represents the abiding presence of the Holy Spirit of the Christian faith and the Saint after whom the College is named.
+“Columba” is also the Latin word for “dove”.

 School Motto